When to visit the vet?

 Causes

 The causes of this malformation are multifactorialMultifactorial refers to conditions or diseases that arise from the interplay of several causes or risk factors.
 In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems..
 Genetic factors play a significant role, as the predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. to cleft formation is often observed within certain breeds or families.
-Various genes involved in facial development may be mutated and contribute to the development of the cleft.
+Various genes involved in facial development can be mutated and contribute to the development of the cleft.

 Environmental factors can also play a role.
-ExposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
-In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. of the pregnant dog to certain medications, Malnutrition, or toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. substances can increase the risk of developing a cleft lip and palate.
-Studies have also shown that a deficiencyDeficiency means a lack or absence of a necessary substance required for normal bodily functions or health, such as vitamins, minerals, or hormones. of certain vitamins, such as folic acid, during pregnancy can increase the risk of this malformation.
+The exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. of the pregnant dog to certain medications, malnutrition, or toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. substances can increase the risk of developing a cleft lip and palate.
+Studies have also shown that a deficiencyDeficiency means a lack or absence of a necessary substance required for normal bodily functions or health, such as vitamins, minerals, or hormones. in certain vitamins, such as folic acid, during pregnancy can increase the risk of this malformation.

 Symptoms